 Jo-Han offered (and still does) a '71 Mach I 'Digger' funny car (GC-2100).

 Revell offered a '72 'Blue Max' funny car, catalog number 85-7661 and possibly others.

 This Ford Mustang model cars site has an even more extensive listing of Mustang kits.
 This page by Jan Kozala has another listing of '71-'73 kits (his site has other Mustang kit lists too).
 The Japanese 'Route 66' site has not just one but two pages with Mustang box art.

-As an experiment, I photographed the MPC (sand color) and AMT (white color) models in exactly the same position, to compare the body shapes.
-It works best if you save the photos, and alternate quickly between them in a JPG viewer.
+As an experiment, I photographed the MPC '73 (sand color) and AMT '72 (white color) models in exactly the same position, to compare the body shapes.
+It works best if you download the photos, and alternate quickly between them in a JPG viewer.
 Any shape difference will then become clear.
 In this view, I noted the following differences: